North Yorkshire Moors Railway: Television and film appearances

 The railway has also featured in the documentary Yorkshire Steam, which ran for two series on local television; in the second series of Great British Railway Journeys; and in the Channel 5 documentary The Yorkshire Steam Railway: All Aboard, with series three being aired during February and March 2020.
 Goathland station features in the 1985 music video for Simply Red's Holding Back the Years, along with BR Standard Class 4MT Tank No. 80135.
 The railway has also appeared in a series of Thomas & Friends learning segments, with LNER Class A4 60007 Sir Nigel Gresley.

 The production of Downton Abbey film used Pickering station on the railway in its opening scene; the train is shown travelling through several communities.

 In April 2021, scenes for the film Mission: Impossible – Dead Reckoning Part One, were filmed on the railway, at Levisham.
-Filming for an upcoming Indiana Jones movie also took place on 9 June 2021 in the village of Grosmont.
+Filming for Indiana Jones and the Dial of Destiny also took place on a section of the railway, in June 2021, in the village of Grosmont.